TanishkaMarrott/Decoding-The-TOGAF-Framework/ADM_Phases_In_Detail.md

 Let's walk through the key activities that make up Phase E:-

-Step 1 --> Identifying potential solutions
+Activity 1 --> Identifying potential implementation solutions + checking on its viability

-A - We'd be "evaluating" potential implementation solutions that could help us achieve our target architecture B - Then, assess the feasibility of these solutions against technical, and financial constraints c - Quantify the risks that're associated with each of these implementation solutions, and develop some mitigation strategies
+A - We'd start with "evaluating" potential implementation solutions that could help us achieve our target architecture B - Then, "assess the feasibility" of these solutions against technical and financial factors c - Quantify the risks that're associated with each of these implementation solutions, and develop some mitigation strategies

 </br>